Social interactions, online or otherwise, are an incredibly important part of our social reality.

-At this point, this seems like a spinoff of a Black Mirror episode if and when brought out to scale beyond the designated content creators/influencers/creator economy.
-To synthesize it, in the gradual realization that one’s traditionally professional identity, online or otherwise, is not valued and is not opening the spectrum of opportunities to the certain extent they anticipated they’ve turned to all parts of their identity to produce financial value.
+This seems like a Black Mirror episode if and when brought out to scale beyond the designated content creators/influencers/creator economy.
+To put it succinctly, in the gradual realization that one’s traditionally professional identity, online or otherwise, is not valued and is not opening the spectrum of opportunities to the certain extent they anticipated they’ve turned to all parts of their identity to produce financial value.
 Hoping that some form of social production may bring them a more satisfying dollar.
 We’ve always wanted work to feel like play.
-“When you start loving what you do…” blah blah blah.
+“When you start loving what you do…”.

 But the compression of work and social is not the same as converting work into play.
 When you have to convert a social interaction into a monetary opportunity, what are we actively measuring?
 What aspect of the work/play dichotomy is birthing the tension inherent into this conscious self-branding of identity?
 The delineation of space and purpose gives us a cohesive context for making sense of the world.
 How it all fits together.
 The more blurring those lines become, the less it makes sense.

 We begin to see too much of one thing in the other muddying intentions and expectations.
 An amorphous shape-shifting ecosystem that determines your intentions.
 Isn’t that diametrically opposite to what was promised in the golden days when social media was in its nascent stages?
 That you, the user, gets to decide the narrative and choice, instead of the other way round.